Zhiyu014/MARL-UDS/README.md

 # MARL-UDS
 Source code, data and figures for the MARL-enabled real-time control of urban drainage systems.
+The published article refer to [Towards coordinated and robust real-time control: a decentralized approach for combined sewer overflow and urban flooding reduction based on multi-agent reinforcement learning](https://authors.elsevier.com/c/1gI5s9pi-WQFd).

 ## UDS Environments
 1. **Astlingen**: A benchmark model of a combined sewer system with 6 storage tanks and 4 controllable outflow orifices.
 The SWMM model [Astlingen](https://github.com/open-toolbox/SWMM-Astlingen) is the case area.
 Thanks to Dr. Sun and other contributers for developing this model.